qidi-community/Plus4-Wiki/content/tuning-for-40-percent-heater-power/README.md

 ## Introduction

+**Update**:  *Do not use this warmup sequence on v1.6.0 or later firmware as it clashes with chamber heater behavior changes that
+Qidi introduced with their 1.6.0 update. *

+***

 With the 1.4.3 Firmware Release from Qidi, the stock chamber heater power was dropped from a 70% duty cycle to a 40% duty cycle.

 This now made chamber warmup times considerably slower as a result, however we can make some configuration changes to make it not so bad.